Welcome to Middle School: Easing Your Child’s Anxiety

 Middle school will be the birth of a new social age.
 Having friends, being accepted by friends, and hanging out with friends will just about trump any activity – family or academic.
 One way they can accomplish this is through extra-curricular activities.

 It’s good to be busy with sports, music, and academic clubs, but make sure they are there for the right reason.
 After all, these can get expensive and time consuming when you’re driving and volunteering to help.
-You may want to limit the amount of activities and urge them to pursue ones they are genuinely interested in, including community-oriented ones, so the focus isn’t just on hanging out with friends.
+You may want to limit the amount of activities and urge them to pursue ones they are genuinely interested in.

 Return of the Terrible Two’s